 Duncan explains that Council approvals are generally required when there are serious planning overlays.
 Some works including decks, verandas, pools etc. although exempt under the planning scheme can still require an amendment to an existing planning permit.
 Therefore, it can be a complex and involved process to obtain approval for new builds and extensions/alterations.

 When engaging the services of Constructive Developments, they advise clients to first meet with an architect or draftsperson who can draw up plans and provide the engineering documents.
 Explains Duncan, “We can also provide recommendations on the build once we have seen the drawings and the engineering, to get the costs down where possible and offer advice on the practical side of the build.
-Without drawings and engineering we can’t price the build and we much prefer to offer a clear price for the project.”
+Without drawings and engineering we can’t price the build with a high degree of accuracy and we much prefer to offer a clear fixed price for the project.”

 In terms of design, Duncan finds that coastal aesthetics are the predominant style of choice on the Mornington Peninsula.
 Contemporary, modern homes are the most appealing to locals but occasionally there is an opportunity to work on more creative, progressive architectural designs.
 “There are a number of exceptions to the rule but overall a contemporary coastal theme is the most popular.
-The current climate has been difficult of course, but if anything we have noticed an increase in the number of people approaching us for renovations.
-That is in part due to the fact there is not an abundance of land available on the Peninsula for new builds, but also because of a keen interest in home improvement.”
+This last year has been difficult with covid restrictions and now supply chain issues, however we have noticed an increase in the number of people approaching us for renovations.
+That is in part due to the fact there is not an abundance of land available on the Peninsula for new builds, but also due to the government incentives such as the HomeBuilder grant.”

 0417 096 101